BTimeApp/BTime/README.md

 BTime is a web application for social/competitive online cubing.

 ## Features
+* Room creation with custom racing modes (best of N, first to N sets | best of M, first to M, average of M, mean of M solves)

-BTime is in development.
+BTime is still in active development.
 New features coming soon!

 ## Development
 These are basic instructions for hosting the BTime webapp locally.